gnkatchmar/new-gkatchmar/README.md

 by Greg Katchmar

-1.0.0  2017-05-02
+2.0.0  2017-10-10

-Dependencies: react, react-dom, react-tap-event-plugin, prop-types, material-ui, material-ui-scrollable-tabs, history, react-back2top
+Dependencies: material-ui, material-ui-icons, prop-types, react, react-dom, react-router-dom, react-scroll-up.

-This project is licensed under the ISC License - see the LICENSE.md file for details
+This project is licensed under the ISC License - see the LICENSE.md file for details.